-Our plans for addressing our rapid growth include expanding operations at our Landskrona, Vlissingen and constructing or in the planning stages to build additional facilities, such as our new facilities in Singapore, Maanshan, China and Peterborough, the United Kingdom.
+Our plans for addressing our rapid growth include expanding operations at our Landskrona, Vlissingen and constructing additional facilities, such as our new facilities in Singapore, Maanshan, China and Ogden, Utah.
 To facilitate this expansion and increase in production, we may be unable to hire and retain skilled employees, obtain the necessary raw materials or process oats or finished goods sufficiently, which could severely hamper our expansion plans, product development and manufacturing efforts.